vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Panel on the eastern face

 In the Nagarī panel there appears in the viewer’s right top corner a third figure.
-His left hand is visible and holds something roundeḍNothing points to Brahmā.
+His left hand is visible and holds something rounded.
+Nothing points to Brahmā.
 And also unlike the Deogarh relief, Nara or Arjuna sits to the right of the ascetic figure with whom he has an argument and who seems to be two

 40 Bakker 2014, 35–37.

 41 MBh 3.13.37–41 (tr. van Buitenen):

 After the Pān. ḍava (i.e. Arjuna), who was the very self of Kr.s.ṇa, had thus spoken to himself, he fell silent and Janārdana (i.e. Kr.s.ṇa) said to the Pārtha (i.e. Arjuna).
 ‘You are mine and I am yours, and my people are yours.
 He who hates you hates me; who follows you follows me.
 You, invincible hero, are Nara and I am Hari Nārāyaṇa.
-Nara and Nārāyaṇa, the seers, have come from their world to this worlḍYou are no other than I, Pārtha, I none other than you, Bhārata, no difference can be found between the two of us, bull of the Bharatas.
+Nara and Nārāyaṇa, the seers, have come from their world to this world.
+You are no other than I, Pārtha, I none other than you, Bhārata, no difference can be found between the two of us, bull of the Bharatas.